seansfkelley/seansfkelley.github.io/_drafts/trivia.md

 ### Use paper, not a phone.

 I'm here to hang out at a bar and participate in a group activity.
-Don't make me look at my own phone, which is part of what I'm trying to avoid by being out of the house and around other people.
+Don't make me look at my phone, which is part of what I'm trying to avoid by being out of the house and around other people.
 If I can do it on my phone, why am I even here?
 Let's just do trivia alone at home.

 Less is more, in this case.
 Plus, scoring paper forces a natural lull, so the trivia isn't an endless assault of questions where you're afraid to even leave to go to the bathroom.
 (You could do that with phone-based trivia too, but it seems like the temptation to accelerate is usually given into.)